VanessaMitchell/VanessaMitchell/README.md

 - 👋 Hi, I’m @VanessaMitchell
-- 👀 I’m interested in software testing
+- 👀 I am a Software Tester
-- 🌱 I’m currently learning java and javascript
+- 🌱 I work with TestCafe for automating tests using javascript
-- 💞️ I’m looking to collaborate on anything that has to do with software test scripts using java.
+- 💞️ I’m currently learning Cypress
-- 📫 How to reach me - vanessamitchell88@gmail.com
+- 📫 How to reach me - vanessamitchell88@gmail.com and linkedIn [LinkedIn](https://www.linkedin.com/in/vanessa-mitchell-b901605b/)

 <!---
 VanessaMitchell/VanessaMitchell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.